awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

-# Tutorial: Creating a Cluster with a Fargate Task Using the ECS CLI<a name="ECS_CLI_tutorial_fargate"></a>
+# Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI<a name="ECS_CLI_tutorial_fargate"></a>

 This tutorial shows you how to set up a cluster and deploy a task using the Fargate launch type\.

 ## Prerequisites<a name="ECS_CLI_tutorial_fargate_prereqs"></a>

-It is expected that you have completed the following prerequisites before continuing on:
+Complete the following prerequisites:
 + Set up an AWS account
-+ Installed the ECS CLI\.
++ Install the Amazon ECS CLI\.
 For more information, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.
-+ Installed and configured the AWS CLI\.
-For more information, see [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)
++ Install and configure the AWS CLI\.
+For more information, see [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)\.

 ## Step 1: Create the Task Execution IAM Role<a name="ECS_CLI_tutorial_fargate_iam_role"></a>